DavidTorres16/Projects/README.md

 # Projects
 There´s some things you must know about the program
-1. The program has been created in a 720p screen so it doesn´t work on any other screen resolution
 2. The screen size could generate problems in the program
 3. you must install this python libraries before use the program
 4. -pyautogui
 5. -pyperclip
 6. the command to download this library must be used in the CMD using the following command: pip install (library you want to download)
-7. the project will be adapted to a 1080 screen resolution
+7. The program must be used in Mozilla Firefox Browser
+8. Firefox browser must be opened to avoid time problems
+9. You must create a folder called "texto" into the D disc, it can´t be into other folder to work
+10. The program have an autologin so it´s better to not have an open session to avoid problems
-8. version 3 is being optimized for 1080p screen resolution
+11. This version is optimized for 1080p screen resolution, the screen size could generate problems

 WORK IN PROGRESS